llouiz/llouiz/README.md

 <h2> Yo!
 I'm Luiz Carlos 👋.</h2>

-Just another person hunting new bugs.
+Just another person hunting new bugs and really fascinated about the tech world.

 - 💬 Ask me about: Technology, travels
 - 📣 We can talk in: English or Portuguese